pvasek/kudu-wiki/Accessing-the-kudu-service.md

 Notes:

 - This trick only works for sites that have git/hg/dropbox publishing enabled
-- It works in Chrome but not in IE. Not sure about other browsers.
+- It doesn't work in IE

 Here are the steps: